anees-asghar/asa-tiling-problem/README.md

-# ASA Project I: Tiling Problem
+# Analysis and Synthesis of Algorithms Project I: Tiling Problem

 ### Problem Description
 We want to tile the area defined inside a rectangle bounded by the staircase path.